 Not only is every industry different, but every company within those industries is unique too.
 CNC machine shops making high volume parts for a consumer product with lower safety requirements will run with higher utilization than a CNC machine company making bespoke parts for aviation or making one part lots for complex, high-tolerance jobs.

 The key to finding the optimum machine utilization is knowing the industry and application while having a firm grip on the standards and variables for each machine and part in-house.
 It’s also key to measure standards for lunch, breaks, fatigue, scrap rate, breakdowns, changeovers, and planned downtime.

 But this requires companies to know these numbers and track them accurately.
 It also requires a data collection system that is free from errors and bias.
 This is the challenge faced by companies still tracking production data manually.
 If the data is unreliable or in error, machine utilization will be too.

 That means you’ll be making decisions based on faulty assumptions.

 Knowing your industry and market is only part of the solution.
 Today’s manufacturing environment moves fast and is hyper-competitive.
 Companies are turning to machine monitoring solutions to gain control of their data, put it to use in understanding machine utilization, and make improvements based on the insights derived from the data.

-With MachineMetrics, a machine connectivity platform, connecting equipment to get the data flowing is easy.
+With MachineMetrics, a production monitoring platform, connecting equipment to get the data flowing is easy.
 The platform easily connects to any make or model of equipment, ensuring both digital and analog legacy assets are connected.

 Most importantly, MachineMetrics standardizes the data into a common model.
 This ensures the data is ready for actionability, driving visibility with dashboards on the shop floor, pushing automated notifications, and running workflows to manage shop floor processes.
 For example, Wiscon Products, a precision parts manufacturer, was able to increase machine utilization by 30% using machine monitoring.